Map

 Although this simulation cannot account for all parameters (such as soil composition that can dampen vibration or the proximity of curved track sections that can amplify them), it provides an overall view of the problem.
 The disturbances are not limited to a few isolated complaints: they affect thousands of people in Brussels.

-If you too are affected by the metro nuisances, take action and make your voice heard.
+If you too are affected by the noise and vibrations from the metro, take action and make your voice heard.

-This is an independent citizen initiative and is not affiliated with, supported by, or endorsed by STIB/MIVB or any other official institution. © 2025 Stop Bruit Metro
+This is an independent citizen initiative, not affiliated with, supported by, or endorsed by STIB-MIVB or any other official institution. © 2026 Stop Bruit Metro